CMSgov/beneficiary-fhir-data/dev/db_devops/readme.md

 # DB scripts

 ## Weekly PG_DUMP Scripts

+The entire database dump process takes over 24 hours to dump the database and save the files into S3.
+It involves several scripts.

 1. `weekly_pg_dump_backup_schedule.txt`
    This is the Unix Cron Schedule
    It runs every Tuesday at 5pm EST